PAKdev1993/SocialNetwork/README.md

  * This project is for presentation only, it won't updated anymore

 **How to instal**
-1. Download DB & files folder at https://drive.google.com/open?id=17cabow0mLfAU_g9QWDh6neGApU9Y8Oo9
+1. Download DB & files folder at https://drive.google.com/open?id=1vZKWuSH7UiZTx20jhe-VL2E8r7O0uHq8
 2. Put files folder in project's root
 3. Import the MySQL DB
-4. Change DB connection infos in Database.php located in *./app/Database*
+4. Change PDO DB connection infos in Database.php located in *./app/Database*
 5. Run node server with server.js located in *./public/js/nodeJs*

 ## Project details